yav40/Roo-Code/README.md

 - Support for dragging and dropping images into chats
 - Support for auto-approving MCP tools
 - Support for enabling/disabling MCP servers
+- Exponential backoff and retry on errors from providers

 ## Disclaimer